AllgeierSchweiz/azure-openai-lab/README.md

 ### 1. Introduction

-This is part one of a five-part series developed by the Data Analytics Team at [Allgeier Schweiz](https://www.allgeier.ch/it-services/data-analytics/).
+This is part one of a six-part series developed by the Data Analytics Team at [Allgeier Schweiz](https://www.allgeier.ch/it-services/data-analytics/).
 The original implementation was part of a workshop for the [Swiss Data Science Conference](https://sds2024.ch/) of 2024.

 You can also find the series in the Allgeier Schweiz [GitHub repository](https://github.com/AllgeierSchweiz/azure-openai-lab).